 Bottom line…you cannot recognize a Millennial employee too much.
-Real time recognition is very important.
-Millennials really want continuous and instant feedback and acknowledgement.
+Real-time recognition is very important.
+Millennials really want continuous and instant feedback and acknowledgment.
 In fact, it’s been studied that they prefer feedback and recognition twice as often as other generations.
 Although recognizing achievements in real time is often unrealistic, try to schedule it as close to the actions you are rewarding as possible so it reinforces the behaviors you want to encourage.
 Many Millennials prefer to be rewarded or recognized at least every month, if not more frequently.

 Unexpected and Meaningful Recognition

 The traditional “milestone” recognition that is tied to a big project or anniversary does very little to increase Millennial motivation and engagement.
 Many of these employees feel receiving a milestone award has little or no impact on their view of their jobs.
 However, personalizing such awards by adding career details and work highlights would make milestone recognition more meaningful.
 Instead of basing recognition on standard milestones, today’s high-performance programs focus on achievements and results and tend to be more social by letting anyone in the company recognize anyone else.
-When no other meaningful recognition is given, a Millennial may have already checked out by the time he or she receives a “1 year anniversary” reward and be looking for the next opportunity — one that will offer meaningful recognition!
+When no other meaningful recognition is given, a Millennial may have already checked out by the time he or she receives a “1-year anniversary” reward and be looking for the next opportunity — one that will offer meaningful recognition!

 Make it Specific